 The specific case of online gambling

 Online gambling in Pennsylvania has taken a long road, which unfortunately doesn’t seem to have a conclusion coming anytime soon.
-While in New Jersey, neighboring state, the legalization of online gambling has already generated $640 million and $111 million in taxes since 2013, Pennsylvania has been unable to approve something that most see as a benefit for the state.
+While in New Jersey, a neighboring state, the legalization of online gambling has already generated $640 million and $111 million in taxes since 2013, Pennsylvania has been unable to approve something that most see as a benefit for the state.

 In November 2015 the state approved bill HB649 to legalize online gambling and poker.
 It’s just one of many steps before becomes an actual law, but it’s a step given in the right direction of approving another type of gambling already so common throughout the world.